microsoft/TypeScript-Website/packages/documentation/copy/en/reference/Variable Declarations.md

 In this case, the lifetime of `x` is scoped to the entire `for` statement and is only disposed when control leaves the loop due to `break`, `return`, `throw`, or when the loop condition is false.

-In addition, both declarations can also be used in a `for..of` statement:
+In addition to `for` statements, both declarations can also be used in `for..of` statements:

 ```ts
 function * g() {